Dead Man's Hand (Poker Face): Plot

 Ignoring his warning, Charlie sneaks into Natalie's home.
 She retrieves Natalie's tablet computer and is eventually able to unlock it.
-On it she finds the deleted photos from Natalie's phone, including of the criminal content on Caine's laptop.
-She takes this evidence to Sterling, who claims they will report Caine to the FBI after their operation that night.
-While at a bar, she sees a news report of the murder–suicide that includes video footage of Jerry's outburst and expulsion from the casino.
+She finds the deleted photos from Natalie's phone, including the criminal content on Caine's laptop.
+Charlie takes this evidence to Sterling, who claims they will report Caine to the FBI after their operation that night.
+While at a bar, she sees a news report of the "murder–suicide" that includes video footage of Jerry's outburst and expulsion from the casino.

-As they prepare their operation, Charlie confronts Sterling, telling him she knows he ordered Cliff to murder Natalie.
-She shows him the footage of Jerry's expulsion: as he passed through the metal detector, the indicator light did not illuminate, proving he did not have his gun anymore (because Cliff kept it).
-Sterling rebuffs the claims, as there is no tangible evidence, and threatens to make her seem like a suicide herself by throwing her off the balcony.
-However, Charlie reveals she recorded and then sent to Caine a conversation where Sterling detailed the plan to fleece him.
-While the recording cannot incriminate him for criminal activity, it damages the casino's reputation, prompting Caine and many of the other high rollers to blackball the casino.
-Realizing that his plans have blown up in his face, Sterling throws himself off the balcony.
+Charlie confronts Sterling, telling him she knows he ordered Cliff to kill Natalie.
+She shows him the footage of Jerry's expulsion: as he passed through the metal detector, the indicator light was green, proving he did not have his gun because Cliff kept it.
+Sterling rebuffs the claims and threatens to throw her off the balcony and stage it as a suicide.
+However, Charlie reveals she alerted Caine of Sterling's plan to fleece him, effectively destroying the casino's reputation as none of the high-profile gamblers will be able trust him.
+Unable to face the consequences of his actions and the disappointment of his father, Sterling jumps off the balcony to his death.

-Cliff chases Charlie through the halls, and shoots her in the side.
+Cliff chases Charlie through the halls and shoots her in the side.
 She manages to leave the casino through a window and escapes Laughlin.
 At a bar, she sends the photos that Natalie took from Caine's laptop to the authorities.
-She is then called by Sterling Frost Sr. (Ron Perlman), who, devastated by the loss of his son, vows to track her down and kill her.
-She destroys her phone and flees in her blue Plymouth Barracuda.
+Sterling Sr. (Ron Perlman) gives Charlie a phone call, blaming her for Sterling Jr.'s suicide and vowing to track her down and kill her.
+Charlie destroys her phone and drives away in her blue Plymouth Barracuda.